On Air Now

-This really is Mozart's piano.
+This is the piano.
 Isn't it beautiful?

-This fortepiano, from around 1782, was used by Mozart for both composition and performance from 1785 until his death in 1791.
+The fortepiano, from around 1782, was used by Mozart for both composition and performance from 1785 until his death in 1791.

 The piano was originally made by Anton Walter, one of the most famous Viennese piano makers of Mozart's time.
 It is two octaves shorter than a modern piano, and is much lighter and smaller than modern pianos, weighing only 85kg.
-It's also much smaller than a modern piano – at just 2.23m long.
+It's also much smaller than a modern piano, at just 2.23m long.

 “The voyage and discovery of playing on period instruments is to move in a world – physical, emotional and aesthetic – that is inhabited by the geniuses that wrote this music.
-It brings us very, very close to them,” said Robert
+It brings us very, very close to them,” said Levin.

-“And all of these things bring you very, very close to the music and make you say 'A-ha, that’s why it’s written that way', which is not the kind of thing you’re going to get if you’re playing on the standard instruments that are being manufactured today”
+“And all of these things bring you very, very close to the music and make you say 'A-ha, that’s why it’s written that way', which is not the kind of thing you’re going to get if you’re playing on the standard instruments that are being manufactured today.”